planetmint/planetmint-driver-python/docs/handcraft.rst

 * `sha3`_: to hash the serialized transaction; and
 * `cryptoconditions`_: to create conditions and fulfillments

-With BigchainDB Server version 2.0 some changes on how to handcraft a transaction were introduced.
-You can read about the changes to the BigchainDB Server in our `blog post`_.
+With Planetmint Server version 2.0 some changes on how to handcraft a transaction were introduced.
+You can read about the changes to the Planetmint Server in our `blog post`_.

 High-level view of a transaction in Python
 ==========================================